cloudant/swift-cloudant/CONTRIBUTING.md

 We follow a fairly standard procedure:

-* Fork the objective-cloudant repo into your own account, clone to your machine.
+* Fork the swift-cloudant repo into your own account, clone to your machine.
     * Create a branch with your changes on (git checkout -b my-new-feature)
     * Make sure to update the CHANGELOG and CONTRIBUTORS before sending a PR.
     * All contributions must include tests.